Develop

 This is a Platform SDK feature requiring Data Use Checkup

 To use this or any other Platform SDK feature, you must complete a Data Use Checkup (DUC).
 The DUC ensures that you comply with Developer Policies.
-It requires an administrator from your organization to certify that your use of user data aligns with platform guidelines.
+It requires an administrator from your team to certify that your use of user data aligns with platform guidelines.
 Until the app review team reviews and approves your DUC, platform features are only available for test users.

 Integrate Peer-to-Peer Networking